catamphetamine/universal-webpack/README.md

 ## Using `extract-text-webpack-plugin` or `mini-css-extract-plugin`

 The third argument – `options` object – may be passed to `client()` configuration function.
-If `options.development === false`, then it will apply `extract-text-webpack-plugin` to CSS styles automatically, i.e. it will extract all CSS styles into one big bundle file.
-This is considered the "best practice" for production deployment.
-If using `mini-css-extract-plugin` instead of `extract-text-webpack-plugin` (which is recommended for Webpack >= 4) then also pass `useMiniCssExtractPlugin: true` option.
+If `options.development` is set to `false`, then it will apply `extract-text-webpack-plugin` to CSS styles automatically, i.e. it will extract all CSS styles into one big bundle file: this is considered the "best practice" for production deployment and using this option is more convenient then adding `extract-text-webpack-plugin` to production webpack configuration manually.
+If upgrading a project from Webpack <= 3 to Webpack >= 4 (or starting fresh with Webpack >= 4) then `extract-text-webpack-plugin` [should be replaced](https://github.com/webpack-contrib/extract-text-webpack-plugin/issues/749) with `mini-css-extract-plugin`.
+In this case also pass `options.useMiniCssExtractPlugin` option set to `true`.

 ## Advanced configuration